Pearson BTEC Level 1/Level 2 Tech Award in Health and Social Care

 The Pearson BTEC Tech Award in Health and Social Care is a Level 2 qualification designed for learners who wish to acquire knowledge, understanding and technical skills through vocational contexts.
 The qualification recognises the value of learning skills, knowledge and will broaden the learners’ experience and understanding.
 The Tech Award takes the equivalent teaching time to one GCSE.
 Possible outcome grades are shown below with approximate GCSE equivalent grade:

 Level 1 Pass

-A Level One qualification can provide a solid foundation for future learning in this subject.
+A Level One qualification can provide a solid foundation for progression to future study post-16.

 Why Study Health and Social Care?

 - You would enjoy it and do well on this course!

 - No previous experience needed in Health & Social Care